 Whether it’s shopping for groceries or holiday gifts, it’s in your best interest to make a list to avoid over-shopping.
 With this goal in mind, designate hard limits for how much you’d like to spend on each person, and do your best to keep to it.

 When putting your list together with a budget in mind, you avoid temptation spending and the feeling of trying to over-indulge or over-compensate by getting your loved ones that extra-special-something.
 In creating a list, you force yourself to plan out and consider your gift choices, decreasing your time spent in the store and allowing you to focus your travel time on specific locations.

 3. Hit the Golden Hours (Shop Early or Late)

-During the final stretch of Christmas shopping, things can get pretty competitive.
+During the final stretch of holiday shopping, things can get pretty competitive.
 Whether it’s long lines or frantic shoppers, the atmosphere alone can raise stress levels.
 Fortunately, this frenzied shopping can work in your favor.
 Because of the hurried shopping of the holiday season, many stores offer extended hours to increase business.

 When shopping this year, use the golden hours to your advantage by arriving at opening or at closing.
-This slight change could lead to shorter checkout lines, less competition, and a smoother transition in and out of the store.
+This slight change could lead to shorter checkout lines, less competition and a smoother transition in and out of the store.